chuangeng555/geomap/README.md

 Frontend is created using React, Leaflet, API from OneMap Singapore

-Backend is developed using Express.js, MongoDB for database with the help of moongoose for Object data modeling (ODM).
+Backend is developed using Express.js, MongoDB for database with the help of mongoose for Object data modeling (ODM).

 Click for [HERE](https://github.com/chuangeng555/geo-map-backend) for Backend codes